 The project is funded by the Procope programme of Campus France and the German Academic Exchange Service (DAAD).

-Igor Khmelnitsky, Daniel Neider, Rajarshi Roy, Xuan Xie, Benoît Barbot, Benedikt Bollig, Alain Finkel, Serge Haddad, Martin Leucker, Lina Ye: Property-Directed Verification of Recurrent Neural Networks.
+Igor Khmelnitsky, Daniel Neider, Rajarshi Roy, Xuan Xie, Benoît Barbot, Benedikt Bollig, Alain Finkel, Serge Haddad, Martin Leucker, Lina Ye: Property-Directed Verification and Robustness Certification of Recurrent Neural Networks.
 19th International Symposium on Automated Technology for Verification and Analysis (ATVA 2021), pages 364--380, volume 12971 of LNCS, 2021, Gold Coast (Online), Australia.
 To appear.

 Benoît Barbot, Benedikt Bollig, Alain Finkel, Serge Haddad, Igor Khmelnitsky, Martin Leucker, Daniel Neider, Rajarshi Roy, Lina Ye: Extracting Context-Free Grammars from Recurrent Neural Networks using Tree-Automata Learning and A* Search.
 15th International Conference on Grammatical Inference (ICGI 2021), Aug 2021, New York City (Online), United States.
 To appear.

 2 - 4 March 2020, ENS Paris-Saclay